JoshOrndorff/recipes/text/3-entrees/testing/off-chain-workers.md

 # Off-chain Worker Test Environment

-Learn more about how to setup and use offchain-worker in [this entree](../off-chain-workers.md).
+Learn more about how to set up and use offchain-workers in [this entree](../off-chain-workers.md).

 ## Mock Runtime Setup

-In addition to everything we need to setup in [Basic Test Environment](./mock.md), we also need to setup the mock for `SubmitTransaction`, and implement `CreateTransaction` trait for the runtime.
+In addition to everything we need to set up in [Basic Test Environment](./mock.md), we also need to set up the mock for `SubmitTransaction`, and implement the `CreateTransaction` trait for the runtime.

 Refer to our [offchain-demo test](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/offchain-demo/src/test.rs).